Position: Beyond Sensitive Attributes, ML Fairness Should Quantify Structural Injustice via Social Determinants: Additional Data Analyses on U.S. Census Data

-In Figure~\ref{suppfig:pums_combine}, we present how PUMAs can have very different profiles in terms of residents' age structure, race decomposition, and occupation distribution.
+In Figure~\ref{suppfig:pums_combine}, we present how PUMAs can have very different profiles in terms of residents' age structure, racial decomposition, and occupation distribution.
 In terms of the age structure, PUMAs 3749 and 8504 show more concentrations in the 20--40 age range, while PUMA 1700 has a high proportion of senior adults.
 In terms of the race decomposition, the majority of residents are white ($75.9\%$) for PUMA 1700, African American ($41.5\%$), and Asian ($70.7\%$) for PUMA 8504.
 In terms of the occupation distribution, while the proportion of medical and healthcare practitioners is similar across the three regions, the occupational structures are very different.
 For instance, nearly one half of the working force in PUMA 8504 is within the category of computer and mathematical occupations, while the number is significantly lower in PUMAs 1700 and 3749, with a proportion of $18.4\%$ and $5.8\%$, respectively.
-The comprehensive understanding of the social determinants in different regions can help inform policy-making and resource allocation decisions, so that we can achieve algorithmic fairness in a more principled and transparent way.
+Therefore, in addition to sensitive attributes, the comprehensive understanding of the social determinants in different regions can help inform policy-making and resource allocation decisions, so that we can achieve algorithmic fairness by taking into account both sensitive attributes and social determinants.

 \stopcontents[supp]